tomanizer/ms_copilot_automation/docs/api.md

 Prompts are automatically decorated with a Markdown instruction when `settings.force_markdown_responses` is `True` (default).
 Disable via `COPILOT_FORCE_MARKDOWN=false` or the CLI flag `--no-force-markdown`.

+Responses are post-processed for cleaner Markdown when `settings.normalize_markdown` is `True`.
+Set `COPILOT_NORMALIZE_MARKDOWN=false` or use the CLI flag `--raw-markdown` to receive Copilot's unmodified output.

 ### Settings

 `CopilotController` pulls configuration via `get_settings()` (see below).
 You can reset cached settings between runs with `reset_settings_cache()`.